Toetje585/Age-of-Empires-Online-Lutris/README.md

 --email ""
 --password ""

+# Add for local lan co-op

---online-ip "" (Lan co-op only, not needed in most casses)
+--online-ip "192.168.xxx.xxx" (Lan co-op only, not needed in most casses)